zoom-on-rational-points/zoom-on-rational-points.github.io/index.md

 # Schedule

-The seminar meets on one Friday every month at **2:30-3:30 pm CET** and **4-5 pm CET**.
+The seminar meets on one Friday every month with two talks, at **2:30-3:30 pm Central European Time** and **4-5 pm Central European Time**.
 There will be online coffee breaks between the two talks.
+For time conversion please visit <a href="https://researchseminars.org/seminar/zorp_1729>our researchseminars page</a>

 | Date   | Speaker          | Title |
 |:-------------|:------------------|:------|